lsun20/MissAdapt/README.md

 max_regret_results <- calculate_max_regret(corr)

 ```
 The results returned by these two functions are summarized in the table below.
-In this case, the pre-test estimator, which chooses between the restricted estimator $Y_{R}$ and robust estimator $Y_{U}$ based on the over-identification statistic, exhibits a large max regret of 68%.
+In this case, the pre-test estimator, which chooses between the restricted estimator $Y_{R}$ and the robust estimator $Y_{U}$ based on the over-identification statistic, exhibits a large max regret of 68%.
 Intuitively, while the pre-test may perform well if the bias is very large -- in which case $Y_{U}$ will be selected -- or very small -- in which case $Y_{R}$ will be selected -- there exist intermediate values of bias at which the pre-test estimator becomes very noisy because it has low power.

 In contrast, the adaptive estimator provides exhibits a max regret of only 15%, indicating near oracle performance.
-That is, the adaptive estimator exposes the researcher to worst case MSE only 15% above what they would face if the magnitude of any confounding trend were known ex-ante.
+That is, the adaptive estimator exposes the researcher to worst case MSE only 15% greater than what they would face if the magnitude of any confounding trend were known ex-ante.

 | Hospitalization Year=0 | $Y_{U}$    | $Y_{R}$ | $Y_O$  |   GMM   | Adaptive | Soft-threshold | Pre-test  |